plsuwu/plsuwu/src/docs/writeups/speakfriend.md

 # ...
 ```

+We can filter the Wireshark output for requests/responses containing that IP, and we see _exactly_ what we wanted to see.

-Great - it seems like we make an unencrypted request to the server, which, upon further inspection, proves my initial suspicions correct:
+It seems like the binary makes an unencrypted request to the server, meaning we can _also_ see the data attached to the request:

 ![Untitled](/img/speakfriend_img/Untitled%204.png)